grpc/proposal/A102-xds-grpc-service.md

 ### Credential Configuration in `GrpcService` Proto

-In order to make channel and call credentials more pluggable, we are introducing new extension points in `GrpcService`, as show in https://github.com/envoyproxy/envoy/pull/40823.
+In order to make channel and call credentials more pluggable, we are introducing new extension points in `GrpcService`, as shown in https://github.com/envoyproxy/envoy/pull/40823.
 Specifically, this introduces the following new fields: